 - Paper – Mark out the word family on pieces of paper to start the activity.

 Days with Grey participates in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

 RELATED: Supplies don’t have to be complicated!
 Search our supply list here and see what we keep on hand.

 How to Set Up Kindergarten Word Family Activity!

 Step 1.
 Choose a word family for your kindergartner

 Start off by picking a word family to focus on.
 A good idea is to try one your child needs a little practice on!
-I talked with my Kindergartener about the -at family.
+I talked with my Kindergartner about the -at family.
 We talked about different words that rhyme with the word cat.
 I’ve listed some word families below:

 Step 2.
 Place alphabet letters from A-Z in front of your child

 Word families require a great alphabet set!
 I use lacing letters and have them linked in our ABC Manipulatives post.
 They’re also in the supply section below.
 I used these in my teaching days, and we carried on the tradition at home.
 They are small, so be cautious around younger children.

 Step 3.
 Add the word family to a card